valju/idea-case-backend/README.md

      or even the POST services if using PostMan
   10. now ready to setup and run Frontend project

+  (You can of course also first run without env variables, use hard-coded values, though do not then accidentally enter the values in git.

+  And also with local MariaDB installation, localhost, port 3306, without the SSH tunnel

+  And then, when all tests ok with basic version, start to add compicating things)

 // ****************** Sample /src/.env file ******************
 BE_API_URL_PREFIX = "api"